 The Indian consumer storage market (micro-SD, pen drive, and SD card) shipments grew 4 percent (on-year) in Q1 as SanDisk continued to dominate all three categories, a new report showed on Tuesday.

-SanDisk remained the market leader with 73 per cent market share.
-HP stood at the second position with 3 per cent market share while other unbranded category players captured 17 per cent market share, according to CyberMedia Research’s (CMR) ‘India Consumer Storage Flash Devices Market Review Report for Q1 CY2021.’
+SanDisk remained the market leader with a 73 percent market share.
+HP stood at the second position with a 3 percent market share.
+In comparison, other unbranded category players captured a 17 percent market share, according to CyberMedia Research’s (CMR) ‘India Consumer Storage Flash Devices Market Review Report for Q1 CY2021.’

 On a quarterly basis, the market registered 15 percent growth.
-Flash drive was the top contributor with a 64 percent share while the 32GB capacity was the most favored one among the users with a 45 percent market share.
+Flash drive was the top contributor with a 64 percent share, while the 32GB capacity was the most favored among users with a 45 percent market share.

 “Rising popularity of dual drives has been an important growth factor for flash drive market.
 Overall market increased marginally due to lack of significant contribution by other well-known brands except SanDisk in Micro SD and SD cards category,” said Shipra Sinha, lead analyst, CMR.